etorreborre/specs-before-google-code-import/README.txt

 Installation instructions
 ======================================

-You need to download and install Maven 2.0.9.
+You need to download and install sbt 0.11.3
 Then execute the following command:

-> mvn install

-This will download the necessary dependent jars, build specs-<VERSION>.jar and install it in your local repository (you can also get the built jar in the target directory created by Maven at the root of your specs checkout).
+>publish-local

 For more instructions about using specs and its dependencies, please refer to the website: